potatomat0/twins/Documents/Twins - Documents.md

 ### Questionaire screen

+- Preceded by a quiz primer splash: a two-slide carousel that outlines the 50-question flow (time expectation, honesty reminder) and demonstrates the 5-point Likert scale using the same icons/colors employed in the questionnaire.
+Users tap “Start the quiz” to enter the first question.
 - layout format: one question at a time (stepper).
 The user navigates with "Previous" and "Next".
 A progress bar and counters (e.g., "Question X/50" and "answered Y/50") reflect completion.
 - question format: `{number}.
 I {question}` (e.g., `15.
 I am proactive in romance.`)
 - scale: coded 1–5, rendered horizontally as buttons: